no-more-secrets/parsco/README.md

 When you `co_await` on a parser it does a few things for you:

-1. It automatically runs the parser and handles advancing the position in the input buffer in response.
+1. It automatically runs the parser and handle advancing the position in the input buffer in response.
-2. It will automatically detect EOF, which normally results in a failure.
+2. It will automatically detect and handle EOF; this means that it will stop parsing, and will do so either successfully or with failure depending on the nature of what is currently being parsed.
 3. If the parser fails, it will suspend the coroutine and report failure to the parent (caller) coroutine, which will typically cascade and immediately cause the entire call stack